David Kircus: Professional career

-Kircus was selected in the 2003 NFL Draft in the sixth round by the Detroit Lions.
+Kircus was selected in the 2003 NFL draft in the sixth round by the Detroit Lions.
 Kircus was a fan and hometown favorite.
 He played for the Lions during the 2003 and 2004 seasons, and training camp for the 2005 season.
 In 2004, Kircus caught a 50-yard touchdown pass from Lions quarterback Joey Harrington.
 He spent the 2005 regular season out of the NFL.

 Kircus spent the 2006 with the Denver Broncos, where he recorded 9 receptions for 187 yards, and also returned 6 punts for 86 yards.
 He was active in all 16 games that season.
 He did not appear in a game during the 2007 NFL season after being released by the Broncos during training camp.

 Kircus signed with the Miami Dolphins for the 2008 NFL season, but was released during training camp.

+Kircus later signed with the Montreal Alouettes but was released on June 13, 2009.

 In 2009 Kircus signed with the Las Vegas Locomotives of the United Football League, where he was the team's leading receiver.
 The Locomotives went on to win the 2009 UFL Championship Game.

 Kircus signed with the Omaha Nighthawks for the 2010 UFL season.
 However, on September 18, 2010, he was released by the team following an arrest on misdemeanor charges outside a gas station in Rockford, Michigan.

 Kircus' misdemeanor charge was reduced due to an investigation proving he acted out of instinct on his September arrest that resulted in his release from the Nighthawks.

+Kircus was a member of the Virginia Destroyers in 2012.